Contact InformationMain office:

 Talking to some people with whom Ottaviano worked closely over his years at the college, it’s clear that his passion for continuing education – forged in part by his own experience – was infectious.

-Emilio “Meo” Colantonio, director of Community Services in the college’s Center for Workforce and Community Education (CWCE), remembered that Ottaviano impressed him from their first meeting, when he interviewed for his first job at the college as a vocational counselor in 1985.
+Emilio “Meo” Colantonio, director of Community Services in the college’s Workforce Partnerships (Workforce Partnerships), remembered that Ottaviano impressed him from their first meeting, when he interviewed for his first job at the college as a vocational counselor in 1985.

 “He has an entrepreneurial attitude,” said Colantonio, remembering how instrumental Ottaviano was in creating revenue-producing programs for the college that would benefit students in all disciplines, for all walks of life.

 “It was the best job I ever had.
 The idea was always to get as many people into the building as I could,” said Ottaviano.
 He knew if he built it, students would come – and come they did in the hundreds over the years.